acmcsufoss/triggers/README.md

 2. Create a `.env` file in the main directory with the following variables:
     - `DISCORD_TOKEN`: The token of the bot
     - `AUTHORIZED_ROLE_ID`: Array of role IDs that are allowed to use the bot (separate by comma)
-3. Specify JDK version (Tested on JDK 17/19)
+3. Specify OpenJDK 19 as the project SDK
+4. Download [Maven Code Style]
-4. Restart IDE
+5. Restart IDE

 ## Bot Setup